Integrations

 - Click Install

-You can change repository access anytime from your GitHub Settings → Applications → Babelize.
+You can change repository access anytime from GitHub Settings → Applications → Babelize.

 How It Works